hmlongco/Factory/README.md

  Most container-based dependency injection systems require you to define in some way that a given service type is injectable and many reqire some sort of factory or mechanism that will provide a new instance of the service when needed.

  Factory is no exception.
-Here's a simple registraion and its associated factory.
+Here's a simple dependency registraion.

 ```
-extension Factory {
+extension Container {
     static let myService = Factory<MyServiceType> { MyService() }
 }
 ```
-Unlike Resolver which often requires defining a plethora of registration functions, or SwiftUI, where defining a new environment variable requires creating a new EnvironmentKey and adding additional getters and setters, in Factory an injection relies simply on exposing a new factory on the provided Factory container.
+Unlike Resolver which often requires defining a plethora of registration functions, or SwiftUI, where defining a new environment variable requires creating a new EnvironmentKey and adding additional getters and setters, in Factory we simply add a new factory to the default container.
+When called, the factory returns an instance of our dependency.
 That's it.

 Injecting and using the service where needed is equally straightforward.

 ```
 class ContentViewModel: ObservableObject {
-    @Injected(Factory.myService) var myService
+    @Injected(Container.myService) var myService
     ...
 }
 ```
 Here our view model uses an `@Injected` property wrapper to request the desired dependency.
 Similar to `@EnvironmentObject` in SwiftUI, you simply provide the property wrapper with a reference to a factory of the desired type and it handles the rest.

 And that's the core mechanism.
-In order to use the property wrapper you *must* provide the predefined factory.
+In order to use the property wrapper you *must* define a factory.
 That factory that *must* return the desired type.
 Fail to do either one and the code will simply not compile.
 As such, Factory is compile-time safe.